 The truth is that most companies have only the faintest idea what lies behind the buying decision.
 We presume an awful lot.
 The buyer persona is a tool that can help you see deeper into the buyer’s thinking.

 Use interviews with existing customers to map out different personas.
 To get more information on this read The Buyer Persona Manifesto (free pdf).
-Here’s a free webinar recording on buyer personas I recommend checking out.
+Here’s a post on buyer personas I recommend checking out.

 When personas fail you